Azure/azure-functions-mysql-extension/docs/BindingsOverview.md

 ## Output Binding

-Azure SQL Output bindings take a list of rows and upserts them to the user table.
+Azure MySQL Output bindings take a list of rows and upserts them to the user table.
 Upserting means that if the primary key values of the row already exists in the table, the row is interpreted as an update, meaning that the values of the other columns in the table for that row are updated.
 If the primary key values do not exist in the table, the row values are inserted as new values.
 The upserting of the rows is batched by the output binding code.

-  > **NOTE:** By default the Output binding uses the T-SQL [MERGE](https://docs.microsoft.com/sql/t-sql/statements/merge-transact-sql) statement which requires [SELECT](https://docs.microsoft.com/sql/t-sql/statements/merge-transact-sql#permissions) permissions on the target database.
+  > **NOTE:** By default the Output binding uses the T-MySQL [MERGE](https://docs.microsoft.com/mysql/t-mysql/statements/merge-transact-mysql) statement which requires [SELECT](https://docs.microsoft.com/mysql/t-mysql/statements/merge-transact-mysql#permissions) permissions on the target database.

 ### Output Binding columns